smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 * CDC Support
 * USA_2014/SEER data integration and testing:
   * RIF40_GEOGRAPHIES set up wrong: default study and comnparison area names use original field name, no setup field names
-  * Script fixed, reload needed DELETE FROM rif40_covariates WHERE geography = 'USA_2014' adding.
+  * Script fixed, reload needed ```DELETE FROM rif40_covariates WHERE geography = 'USA_2014'``` adding.
-  Now able to setp and GA Lung Cancer study aprt from the investigation section with the werror:
+  Now able to setp and GA Lung Cancer study aprt from the investigation section with the error:
   ```
   Error: Numerator-DEnominator Pair 'SEER_CANCER - POP_SAHSULAND_POP' not found in database
   ```